 For Taha, this small scale done large approach makes the events even more valuable.
-Every UTCevent is given a home page on the Urban World Campaign Website that is accessible to anyone who wants to take a look.
+Visit the Urban World Campaign Website to learn more.

 “If you click on the location you want on the interactive map you can see everything about that event including participation, teams, presentations, and the final report.
 So imagine, you might be in the most remote area in the world but having access to the internet gives you access to this fascinating brainstorming and conversation that is taking pace globally...
 It’s like a huge human knowledge library about our habitat.”

 Want to contribute to the booming future of tropical cities?
 Consider JCU Business or JCU Planning.

 "My ultimate goal is that we understand a framework, or develop a toolkit, that we can use for the future in order to create climate resilient cities."

 Dr Taha Chaiechi, Associate Professor